xeyossr/artix-install/README.md

 ---

 ## Forks
-Feel free to fork and change it for your system or to support other init systems.
+Feel free to fork and change it for your system.